 President - will facilitate meetings, communicate with the advisor, work as an official member of the Performance Studies Working Group with faculty, plan events, oversee official student group registration, and work with the treasurer to oversee financial management.
 Treasurer - will oversee financial management, including, but not limited to, event expenses and fundraising.
 Vice President - will take the position of President if the President is not able and will assist in event planning.
 Secretary - will keep track of meeting minutes, member registration, and event follow-up.

-Article IV - Executive Committee: Four Members Serving for One Academic Year
+Article IV - Executive Committee: Four Members Serving for Up To Two Academic Years

-Maximum term of service for each position: one year.
+Maximum term of service for each position: two years.

 Article V - Standing Committees: Names, Purposes, and Composition